LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 Operators
 ---------

-Before we review the syntax for conditionals, let's go over the comparison and logical operators that we need to use in control flow statements
+Before we review the syntax for conditionals, let's go over the comparison and logical operators that we need to use in control flow statements.

 Comparison Operators
 ^^^^^^^^^^^^^^^^^^^^